alhuissi/nextjs13-three-starter/README.md

 # :japanese_castle: React-Three-Next starter

+Added a navbar and other adjustments to the original repo: https://github.com/pmndrs/react-three-next

 A minimalist starter for NextJS, @react-three/fiber and Threejs.

 This starter allows you to navigate seamlessly between pages with dynamic dom and/or canvas content without reloading or creating a new canvas every time.
 3D components are usable anywhere in the dom.
 The events, dom, viewport, everything is synchronized!